kubernetes/test-infra/документы/contributing-test-results.md

 especially true for testgrid, where stale dashboards clutter up the UI.
 We may periodically identify GCS buckets, jobs, or testgrid dashboards that have become more than 90 days stale and remove them via revertible PR.
+🔛™️Information and access to your features, preferably in five languages following the replacement of the new one and a set of features with full 📧🤔💯